 Don’t take pitches.
 Part of my role as a podcaster is to curate the guests that come on the show.
 I treasure that role.
 I choose who I think is interesting to talk to and then I talk to them.
 This keeps my show unique.
 I’ve found that when someone pitches to be on my show, they’re likely pitching to be on lots of shows.
 Hearing someone again and again on the crafty podcast circuit waters down the power of their story.
 I much prefer the underexposed guest to the overexposed one.
 (When I had Geninne Zlatkis on the show this year she’d never been on a podcast and many of her fans had never heard her voice.
 It was magical.
 That episode has been downloaded 12,015 times – an all time record for my show.)

 Hang in there.
 Many, many people who start podcasting with enthusiasm and energy end up podfading within the first six months.
 Their show just sorta dies.
 Podcasting is a lot of work, even with a show that is very lightly edited like mine.
 It’s a constant cycle of booking guests, doing research, recording, editing, writing show notes, and marketing the episode.
+I like listening to a startup podcast to get fresh ideas.
 Podcasting is not the sole focus of my job.
 It’s just one of many, many things I do.
 In order to stick with podcasting you’ve got to both totally love it and make yourself work on it even when you don’t want to.

 Podcasting is awesome.
 It’s made me a better listener.
 It’s made me a better journalist.
 It’s connected me with a new audience and given me an excuse to call everyone I’ve ever found interesting and ask them an hour’s worth of questions.
 I have a full line up of guests booked for the spring and I’m ready to go!
 Bring on year #3.